GPegel/Ansible-HA-LoadBalancer/README.md

 $ http://ip-address:8080/haproxy?stats
 ```

-This playbook is created by my, myself and I   ;-)
+This playbook is created by me, myself and I   ;-)